Grandia: Grandia: Digital Museum (1998)

-Not officially a sequel, but a bonus disc using the same engine as the Saturn version of Grandia.
+A bonus disc using the same engine as the Saturn version of Grandia.
 Though it only consists of four dungeons, each one is very large compared to the ones in the original Grandia.
 Justin, Feena and Sue must explore them in order to recover artifacts from a museum of the original game that Liete has created.
 These unlock storyboards, special sound plays known as "Radio Dramas", saves for the original Saturn game, mini-games, bestiary listings and original artwork.